South Carolina Best Places to Retire - A Guide

 South Carolina Taxes

 Retirement Income Exemptions.
-Residents 65 and over have an exemption for the first $15,000 of income, of which up to $10,000 may be retirement income, including miltary pensions.
+Residents 65 and over have an exemption for the first $10,000 of qualified retirement income.
 People up to age 65 can deduct up to $3000 of qualified pension income.
 Most disability services are not taxable.

 Social security exemption.
 Social security is not taxable.

 Property Taxes: SC is the 4t6h highest state for property taxes, taxing homes on .57% of home value on a statewide basis.

 Homestead Exemption.
 People over 65 might be eligible to exclude $50,000 of market value from property taxes.